 That’s not my ultimate goal.
 Full recovery is what I want so that I can get my life back.
 But daily coping with its modest victories is the only place to begin.

-For the time being I can’t escape self-confinement in depression, but I can try to make do for now, even if I have to fake it.
+For the time being I can’t escape self-confinement in depression, but I can try to make do for now, even if all I can manage is getting up and out the door.
+Or, as Therese Borchard once put it: I will be depressed outside today.
+Sometimes that feels like a great accomplishment.

-How do you manage to get through a day when you’re depressed and can’t stop thinking about yourself?
+How do you manage to get through a day when you’re depressed and can’t stop thinking how bad everything is?